Out of State Licensure

-Please provide verification of the necessary experience for the Ohio license(s) you are requesting by submitting an original letter, on district letterhead, signed by the superintendent of schools or the human resource director verifying dates of full-time employment, assignments and grade levels during each year of employment as a lead classroom teacher.
+Please provide verification of the necessary experience for the Ohio license(s) you are requesting by submitting an original letter, on district letterhead, signed and dated by the superintendent of schools or the human resource director verifying your dates of full-time employment, assignments and grade levels during each year of employment as a lead classroom teacher.
 Additionally, please provide the teaching license(s) you held during each school year you taught.
-The years on the license(s) should coincide with your work experience verification letter(s).
+The years on the license(s) must coincide with your work experience verification letter(s).

 Are you applying for an initial Ohio teaching license?

 - Apply for a four-year resident educator license if you have less than three years of out of state teaching experience under a standard teaching license (experience verification not required).

 - Apply for a five-year professional teaching license if you have three or more years of out of state teaching experience under a standard teaching license (experience verification required, including work experience verification letters and previously held teaching licenses).

 Are you applying for an initial Ohio administrator license?

-- A professional principal license requires a minimum of two years of teaching experience under a standard teaching license (experience verification required).
+- Professional principal license – You must have a minimum of two years of teaching experience under a standard teaching license (experience verification required).

-- A professional administrative specialist license requires two years of teaching experience under a standard teaching license, with the exception of the pupil services administration license, which requires two years of experience under a professional pupil services license (experience verification required).
+- Professional administrative specialist license – You must have two years of teaching experience under a standard teaching license, with the exception of the pupil services administration license, which requires two years of experience under a professional pupil services license (experience verification required).

-- A professional superintendent license requires three years of administrative experience (experience verification required).
+- Professional superintendent license – You must have three years of administrative experience (experience verification required).

 Are you applying for an initial Ohio pupil services license?

-- Experience verification is not required for these types of licenses; however, it is necessary to hold the corresponding Ohio Board license for the following pupil services areas: school audiologist, school speech-language pathologist, school social worker, school nurse, occupational therapist, physical therapist.
+- Experience verification is not required for a pupil services license.
+However, you must hold the corresponding Ohio Board license for the following pupil services areas: school audiologist, school speech-language pathologist, school social worker, school nurse, occupational therapist, physical therapist.

 Licensure Assessment Requirements

-Applicants who meet any of the following criteria are required to successfully complete applicable portions of required exams.
+Applicants who meet any of the following criteria must successfully complete required licensure exams.